rishanreddy/Stickgames/README.md

 ## Key Features

-* Unblocker - Unblocks any website of your choice.
+- Unblocker - Unblocks any website of your choice.
-* Built in Games - Many fun and entertaining games ready for you to play.
+- Built in Games - Many fun and entertaining games ready for you to play.
-* Never gets Blocked - Stickgames uses a sophisticated backend to ensure that the website is running 24/7.
+- Never gets Blocked - Stickgames uses a sophisticated backend to ensure that the website is running 24/7.
+- Completed your HW as well using AI:)

 ## Support